 Find a company that specializes in healthcare software development

 The healthcare niche is bound by several restrictions and regulatory requirements.
-A company that specializes in healthcare software development is likely to be well versed in the compliance requirements which would give you an added advantage.
+A company that specializes in healthcare software development, like Arkenea, is likely to be well versed in the compliance requirements which would give you an added advantage.

 The experience of working on healthcare projects in the past also becomes a benefit for your project.
 When in the process of vetting an outsourcing partner, look at the portfolio of the company to get an idea of the projects they have worked on and their capabilities